psoerensen/qgtools/README.md

 fit <- gfit(formulas, data, priors, task = "bayes")
 ```

+The same model structure can be estimated either as a classical mixed
+model (REML / solver) or as a Bayesian hierarchical model by changing
+only the variance specification and the estimation task.

 ## Kernel objects are lightweight descriptors

 Kernel objects in **qgtools** are designed as *lightweight descriptors*